Fire Brigades Union: Climate crisis

 In 2020, the FBU co-signed a letter with Friends of the Earth and Greenpeace to Chancellor of the Exchequer Rishi Sunak warning that fire services in the UK were "exposed and ill-resourced to respond effectively to a climate in breakdown."

 In 2023, the union released a report in which it said that the UK was "woefully underprepared" to handle the increased risk of wildfires caused by the climate crisis.

 Palestine

 The FBU has maintained a support team for firefighters in the occupied Palestinian territories since the 1980s.
 In 2011, the Scottish branch of the union donated two fire engines to the city of Nablus in the West Bank.
 In 2024, the union advised its members not to comply with police requests to help remove protestors protesting against the Israel-Hamas War.

+Contaminated Land

+In 2025, the FBU endorsed Zane's Law, a proposed reform of contaminated land legislation named after Zane Gbangbola, and called for stronger regulation to protect firefighters and the public from hazardous landfill gases.

 Controversies

-A report commissioned by the FBU in 2023 found that a third of female members of the union had experienced sexual harassment at union events.
+A report commissioned by the FBU itself in 2023 found that a third of female members of the union had experienced sexual harassment at union events.